Close We use cookies to improve your shopping experience. To give your consent, carry on shopping, or change your cookie preferences here.

 Steel vs Graphite Shafts: A Complete Guide

 Deciding whether to purchase a set of irons with steel or graphite shafts can be confusing for any golfer.
-In this guide, Golfsupport will explore the differences between steel and graphite shafts, their respective benefits and drawbacks, and provide guidance on selecting the right shaft for your game and progression when out on the course.
+In this guide, Golf Support will explore the differences between steel and graphite shafts, their respective benefits and drawbacks, and provide guidance on selecting the right shaft for your game and progression when out on the course.

 What is a steel shaft in golf?

 Steel shaft irons are typically made using either carbon steel or stainless steel.
 Carbon steel shafts are more commonly used due to their optimal combination of strength and weight.
-However stainless steel shafts offer increased durability and resistance to rust and corrosion.
+However, stainless steel shafts offer increased durability and resistance to rust and corrosion.

 What are the characteristics of steel shafts?